andrewk10/AutoCompliance/docs/guidelines/index.md

 host machine.

 ## Coding Standards And Best Practices
-Following the native PyCharm linter and CodeQL feedback as part of Git Actions.
+Following the native PyCharm linter and CodeQL feedback as part of GitHub Actions.

 ## Build Process [WIP]
 Being researched as of 06/03/2022 but so far it's looking like Flatpak for